datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 xp: 100
 ```

 Function is a block of code which runs only when called.
-Main goal of a function is to manipulate the inputs and produce an output (95 % of the time).
+Main goal of a function is to manipulate the inputs and produce an output.
 Functions in Python are defined with `def` keyword followed by `():` where you pass your arguments.
 In some programming languages function body is written within curly braces, `{}`, but in Python identation plays an important role.
 Typical function looks like this:
 ```python
 def function_name(arg1, arg2):

 	function body	# this is function body return some_result	# function output which starts with return keyword
 ```
-To call that function we do the following:`function_name(first_argument, second_argument)`
+To call that function we do the following:`function_name(first_argument, second_argument)`.

 `@instructions`
 1. Create a function `perimeter` which calculates the perimeter of a triangle given sides
 2. Create a function `area` which calculates the area of a circle given radius

 `@hint`
-Use `def` to define a function and do not forget about identation
+Use `def` to define a function and do not forget about identation.

 `@pre_exercise_code`
 ```{python}